-The Federal Direct PLUS Loan is a government-insured, credit-based loan made to either a graduate (masters/doctoral) student OR to the parent of a dependent undergraduate student.
-The PLUS Loan is not based on income or financial need.
-Parents may borrow up to the Cost of Attendance (COA) minus any financial aid received by the student.
-Approval is based on the credit-worthiness of the borrower.
+The Federal Direct PLUS (Parent Loan for Undergraduate Students) or Grad PLUS is an available option for consideration if additional financial aid resources are needed.
+It is a government-insured, credit-based fixed interest-rate loan with repayment and deferment options.
+The parent of a dependent undergraduate student OR a graduate (masters/doctoral) student may apply.
+It is not based on income or financial need, and parents and graduate students may borrow up to the Cost of Attendance minus any financial aid received by the student.
+Students must be enrolled at least half time each term, and approval is based on the credit-worthiness of the borrower.
 Borrowers must also be U.S. Citizens or eligible non-citizens.

-A parent may submit a change request via a PLUS Change Form directly to the Office of Financial Aid and Scholarships if there are changes requested (i.e. decreasing loan amount, address change, etc.).
+A parent or graduate student may submit a change request directly to the Office of Financial Aid and Scholarships using a PLUS Change Form if there are changes requested (i.e. decreasing loan amount, address change, etc.).

 Parent PLUS Loans

-If the parent borrower is credit-denied, they may choose to reapply with a credit worthy co-signer/endorser OR the dependent student may be eligible to borrow additional Unsubsidized Stafford loan funds.
+If the parent borrower is credit-denied, he/she may choose to reapply with a credit worthy co-signer/endorser OR the dependent student may be eligible to borrow additional Unsubsidized Stafford loan funds using the Loan Adjustment form.

 Graduate PLUS Loans